 Despite lacking the historical moments of some of the other major college football rivalries, this series has quietly been one of the hardest fought since 2000.
 In that period the game has been decided by less than 6 points over 5 times, it has seen missed last-second field goals, unbelievable touchdown catches, and developed into a thrilling back and forth battle that is among the best in the Northeast.

-Connecticut Huskies in the BCS National Championship and Bowl Games
+Connecticut Huskies in the College Football Playoff and Bowl Games

 The boys from the Big East are one of the most recent programs to join the Division 1-A system (joined in 2002) but have definitely made a splash since their introduction.
 Becoming a member of the Big East in 2004, the UConn Huskies have won the Big East Conference Title more than once as well as a few bowl games along the way.
 Ticketcity offers tickets to all college football bowl games.